snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/google-tag-manager-custom-template/index.md

 <Badges badgeType="Actively Maintained"></Badges>
 ```

-Using the Snowplow GTM custom templates you can now deploy, implement, and configure the Snowplow JavaScript tracker directly on the website using Google Tag Manager.
+Using the Snowplow GTM custom templates you can now deploy, implement, and configure the Snowplow JavaScript tracker directly on the website using Google Tag Manager, via a Custom Template.

-Snowplow JavaScript Tracker v3 can now be deployed directly with Google Tag Manager via a Custom Template.
 This is available in the [Tag Manager Template Gallery](https://tagmanager.google.com/gallery/#/owners/snowplow/templates/snowplow-gtm-tag-template-v3).

 There are two templates that you will need to use when setting up the Template for JavaScript Tracker v3.